Updated on October 9, 2025

 Your life is yours to live!

-The most important person in the world is not your ex.
-It’s you!
-So no matter how your breakup story unfolds, make sure you prepare for the worst.
+The most important person in the world isn’t your ex; it’s you!
+No matter how your breakup unfolds, make sure to take care of yourself and cope with stressors.

-Follow the rules of no contact and mix them with Dale Carnegie’s principles, mentioned in the self-help book – How to Stop Worrying and Start Living.
+Follow the rules of no contact and combine them with Dale Carnegie’s principles from his self-help book, How to Stop Worrying and Start Living.

-You loved yourself more before you met your ex, but you probably lost yourself somewhere in the relationship.
-You may have underinvested in your ex’s life or perhaps the opposite – overinvested and made your ex take you for granted.
+You were happy before you met your ex, but somewhere along the way, you probably lost yourself in the relationship.
+You may have underinvested in your ex’s life or, conversely, overinvested, allowing your ex to take you for granted.

-It goes without saying that your breakup happened for a reason as it was caused due to a lack of self-awareness on somebody’s end.
-And since it’s impossible to have a functional relationship with one person doing all the work, the breakup is out of your power to control.
+It goes without saying that your breakup happened for a reason, as it was caused by a lack of self-awareness or effort on somebody’s end.
+And since it’s impossible to have a functional relationship with one person doing all the work, the breakup was ultimately beyond your control.

-You can control your own words and actions, but you can’t force someone to change his or her opinion of you.
-Not unless that person wants to change his or her thoughts about you.
+You could control your own words and actions, but you couldn’t force your ex to change his or her opinion of you or behavior toward you.
+Your ex needed to want to treat you properly on his or her own.

-Did you enjoy reading about the rules of no contact?
-I’d like to hear your opinion on this matter so please comment below.
+Do you agree with the rules of no contact mentioned in this article?
+I’d like to hear your opinion, so feel free to comment below.

 Yesterday, I was broken up with by my boyfriend of almost 4 years whom I live with.
 He broke up through text after staying at his parents for a week to think things through, since he was apparently beginning to think that he was entering a depression.
 During the week I have done minimal contact and only texted him twice, which gave me a lot of time to think about our relationsship.
 I realize that we are both to blame for the relationsship taking a bad turn.
 However, I also realized that I want to work on it and get my boyfriend back.
 I have not contacted him in almost 24 hours now, bu how do I do no contact when we live together in a rented apartment and need to figure out the logistic?
 Should I simply do it over text to respect his wish since he wrote that due to his mental state, he can’t talk to me right now?